Clusters, toric ranks, and 2-ranks of hyperelliptic curves in the wild case: Examples and special cases

 We therefore get $B_{f_{g,\lambda}, \mathfrak{s}} = b_0(\mathfrak{t}_+^{\mathfrak{s}}) + b_0(\mathfrak{t}_-^{\mathfrak{s}}) = \frac{4g}{2g - 1}v(2)$; we have thus found a class of examples in which the ``threshold relative depth" is equal to the lower bound guaranteed by \Cref{thm introduction main}(d).
 It now follows from \Cref{thm introduction main}(c) that there are $2$ (resp. $1$; resp. $0$) valid discs linked to $\mathfrak{s}$ if we have $v(\lambda) > \frac{4g}{2g - 1}v(2)$ (resp. $v(\lambda) = \frac{4g}{2g - 1}v(2)$; resp. $v(\lambda) < \frac{4g}{2g - 1}v(2)$); that in the first case, since the cluster $\mathfrak{s}$ is not \"{u}bereven, the $2$ guaranteed valid discs each give rise to a component of $\SF{\Yrst}$; and that these $2$ components meet at $2$ nodes each with thickness equal to $(v(\lambda) - \frac{4g}{2g - 1}v(2)) / v(\pi)$, where $\pi$ is a uniformizer of the extension $K' / K$ over which relatively stable reduction is obtained.
 Since there are no other even-cardinality clusters, it follows from \Cref{thm toric rank} that the toric rank of the special fiber $\SF{\Yrst}$ equals $1$ (resp. $0$) if we are in the first case (resp. otherwise).

 Applying \Cref{thm 2-rank}, we get that the $2$-rank of $\SF{\Yrst}$ is $1$ if we have $v(\lambda) = \frac{4g}{2g - 1}v(2)$ and is $0$ otherwise.

 Supposing now that we have $v(\lambda) > \frac{4g}{2g - 1}v(2)$, we get the following further results. \Cref{thm summary depths valid discs} combined with \Cref{prop formulas for b_pm} tells us in this case that the $2$ valid discs linked to $\mathfrak{s}$ are given by $D_+ := D_{0, v(\lambda) - 2v(2)}$ and $D_- := D_{0, \frac{4g}{2g - 1}v(2)}$.
 A similar sort of computation as mentioned in \Cref{example1} shows that the abelian ranks of the components of $\SF{\Yrst}$ corresponding to the discs $D_+$ and $D_-$ are $0$ and $g - 1$ respectively.
 We know from the toric rank that that the abelian rank of the special fiber $\SF{\Yrst}$ is $g - 1$, so any further components of $\SF{\Yrst}$ must be a line.
 It is not too difficult to see, via \Cref{dfn relatively stable} and \Cref{prop viable correspondence}, that no such component can exist.
-We have therefore fully constructed the relatively stable model $\Yrst$ and even find that it is defined over any extension of $K$ containing $\sqrt{-1}$ and an element of valuation equal to $\frac{1}{2g - 1}v(2)$. \end{ex}
+We have therefore fully constructed the relatively stable model $\Yrst$ and even find that it is defined over any extension of $K$ containing $\sqrt{-1}$ and an element of valuation equal to $\frac{1}{2g - 1}v(2)$.
+In this case, the fiber $\SF{\Yrst}$ is as in \Cref{fig example2} above.
+If $g = 2$, this falls under Case B7 of the classification in \cite[\S5.2]{gehrunger2025reduction}. \end{ex}

+\begin{ex} The set-up of this example gives essentially the situation treated in \cite{dokchitser2023note}, and our computations in this example produce a variation on the results of that paper.